-Let $S{i,s}(t_1, t_2)$ be the amount of data of flow $f_i$ sent during time period $[t_1, t_2)$ .
-For any two flows $f_i$ and $f_j$ that are backlogged during any time period $[t_1, t_2)$ , the proportional fairness requires the difference between the normalized service received by the two flows, $|\frac{S{i,s}(t_1, t_2)}{r_i} - \frac{S{j,s}(t_1, t_2)}{r_j}|$ , to be bounded by a small constant.
+Let $S{i,s}(t_1, t_2)$ be the amount of data of flow f_i sent during time period $[t_1, t_2)$.
+For any two flows f_i and f_j that are backlogged during any time period $[t_1, t_2)$, the proportional fairness requires the difference between the normalized service received by the two flows, $|\frac{S{i,s}(t_1,t_2)}{r_i} - \frac{S{j,s}(t_1,t_2)}{r_j}|$, to be bounded by a small constant.

 Essentially, worst-case fairness requires the guaranteed rates of all flows in the system to be enforced at all time within a small error margin, while proportional fairness requires bandwidths allocated to any two backlogged flows to be proportional to their weights (guaranteed rates) at all time within a small error margin.
-A fair packet scheduler should provide both worst-case fairness and proportional fairness.
+To achieve both long term and short term fairness, a packet scheduler should provide both worst-case fairness and proportional fairness.

-Existing scheduling algorithms can be classified into two types, timestamp based approaches [1, 2, 4, 5, 10] and roundrobin algorithms [6, 7, 11, 13].
+Existing scheduling algorithms can be classified into two types, timestamp based approaches [1], [2], [4], [5], [10] and round-robin algorithms [6], [7], [11], [15].
 Timestamp based approaches have good bounded delay and fairness properties with a relatively high complexity, O(log N), where N is the number of flows in the system.
 The implementation of timestamp based algorithms in high speed networks is problematic due to the logarithmic complexity.
 Round-robin algorithms have an O(1) complexity, but in general do not have good bounded delay and fairness properties.
 For example, none of the existing round-robin schemes can achieve a constant normalized worst-case fair index.

 In this paper, we propose a new packet scheduling scheme, called Fair Round-Robin (FRR).
 FRR combines the ideas in timestamp based approaches and round-robin algorithms.
-It has the desired properties of an ideal packet scheduler: an O(1) per packet processing complexity in practical cases, a strict rate-proportional delay bound, and proportional and worst-case fairness for flows that are continuously backlogged.
+It maintains an O(1) per packet scheduling complexity in that the complexity is independent of the number of flows in the system.
+FRR has the desired properties of an ideal packet scheduler: an O(1) per packet processing complexity, a strict rate-proportional delay bound; and proportional and worst-case fairness for flows that are continuously backlogged.

 The rest of the paper is structured as follows.
-Section 2 presents related work.
-Section 3 introduces the background of this work.
-Section 4 describes FRR.
-Section 5 discusses the QoS properties of FRR.
-Section 6 reports the results of the simulation study of FRR.
-Finally, Section 7 concludes the paper.
+Section II presents related work.
+Section III introduces the background of this work.
+Section IV describes FRR.
+Section V discusses the QoS properties of FRR.
+Section VI reports the results of the simulation study of FRR.
+In the study, FRR is compared with other representative packet scheduling algorithms including Weighted Fair Queueing [10], Smoothed Round Robin [6], and Stratified Round Robin [11].
+Finally, Section VII concludes the paper.